SilentVoid13/Templater/docs/src/commands/overview.md

 [Templater](https://github.com/SilentVoid13/Templater) defines 3 types of opening tags, that defines 3 types of **commands**:

-- `<%`:  Raw display command.
-It will just output the expression that's inside.
+- `<%`:  Interpolation command.
+It will output the result of the expression that's inside.
-- `<%~`: Interpolation command.
-Same as the raw display tag, but adds some character escaping.
 - `<%*`: [JavaScript execution command](./execution-command.md).
 It will execute the JavaScript code that's inside.
 It does not output anything by default.

 The closing tag for a command is always the same: `%>`